Lozlof/power-loz-backup-utility/README.md

 When program exits because of an error.
 Have a different exit message.
 Appropriate task number.
 GetScheduledTasks define variables.
 Check how ReadWriteModule writes JSON files.
+## Contact: lozlofcyber@gmail.com